 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, the convenience of location-it all can be quite overwhelming.

 That’s why we’ve done the research for you, so you don’t have to.
-You’ve no doubt seen our Phoenix City Guide, which includes a short section on a few of Phoenix’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhops—movers in Phoenix, AZ and throughout the country).
+You’ve no doubt seen our Phoenix City Guide, which includes a short section on a few of Phoenix’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhop—Phoenix movers and movers throughout the country).

-This list and our “Best Up and Coming Neighborhoods in Phoenix,” “Best Suburbs of Phoenix,” and our “Best Neighborhoods for Families in Phoenix” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by the way of introduction, we’re Bellhops—movers in Phoenix and beyond).
+This list and our “Best Up and Coming Neighborhoods in Phoenix,” “Best Suburbs of Phoenix,” and our “Best Neighborhoods for Families in Phoenix” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.

 Phoenix draws new residents from across the country with its beautiful sunny weather, affordable housing, fantastic local grub, tasty craft brews, and outdoor activities that will lure anyone out of their slippers and into their Skechers.

 But if you’re new to the area, you might not know where to start.
 Here’s a basic overview:

 You might already know that Phoenix is Arizona’s capital and that it’s famous for its year-round warm and sunny climate and desert landscapes.
 The city acts as the central anchor of a sprawling multicity metropolitan area aptly named the Valley of the Sun.